 Take Action

-Call/email Begich, Murkowski, Sullivan regarding DHS funding and reforms to ICE and CBP
+Call/email Begich, Murkowski, and Sullivan regarding funding and reforms for ICE and CBP

 Our delegation should hear that Alaskans want them to act to curb immigration enforcement abuses.
 Begich, Murkowski, and Sullivan need to know they will be held accountable at the ballot box if they do nothing.